fserrey/visualizing-real-world-data/README.md

 On this project, we aim to locate a proper place to develop our business finding the best environment for it.
 The goal is to place the **new company offices** in the best place for the company to grow.
 For this, we define the criteria we are following, a brand-new company in the gaming industry.

 The main points to consider are:

-    **Team**\
+**Team**
 - 20 Designers
 - 5 UI/UX Engineers
 - 10 Frontend Developers
 - 15 Data Engineers
 - 5 Backend Developers
 - 20 Account Managers
 - 1 Maintenance guy that loves basketball
 - 10 Executives
 - 1 CEO/President

-   **employees preferences**\
+**Employees preferences**
 - Designers like to go to design talks and share knowledge.
 There must be some nearby companies that also do design.
 - 30% of the company have at least 1 child.
 - Developers like to be near successful tech startups with that have raised at least 1 Million dollars.
 - Executives like Starbucks A LOT.
 Ensure there's a starbucks not to far.
 - Account managers need to travel a lot
 - All people in the company have between 25 and 40 years, give them some place to go to party.
 - Nobody in the company likes to have companies with more than 10 years in a radius of 2 KM.
 - The CEO is Vegan

 ## Folders